FOR IMMEDIATE RELEASE

-St. Clair Shores, MI —NARTS, The Assocation of Resale Professionals, predicts a substantial increase in holiday sales for the resale industry this year based on current trends.
-Even during a healthy economy, as consumers continue to monitor their spending, the resale industry attracts new customers and suppliers in record numbers.
-NARTS members reported significant increases in both sales and incoming inventory last year as consumers kept a tight rein on their spending and searched for sources of extra income.
+St. Clair Shores, MI —NARTS, The Association of Resale Professionals, predicts an increase in holiday sales for the resale industry this year based on current trends.
+Even during a healthy economy, as consumers continue to be aware of their spending, the resale industry attracts new customers and suppliers in record numbers.

-According to a CyberSurvey of NARTS members, 56.1% of shops surveyed have experienced an increase in holiday sales.
-Increases of approximately 42% over the previous year were reported with 26.4% seeing an increase in the sale of items purchased as gifts.
-Of those surveyed, 64.9% attribute the increase to Social Media marketing with 47.4%, from the same group, attributing it to word of mouth advertising by avid resalers who proudly share their joy every time they spend less for more!
+NARTS attributes the increase to Social Media marketing and word of mouth advertising by avid resalers who proudly share their joy every time they spend less for more!
 The resale industry grows and thrives... shining with promise!

 The increased popularity of resale shopping to meet consumer needs for apparel and furniture has expanded to include gifts.
-More people are buying gift cards or certificates for family and friends, giving them a shopping spree at their favorite resale store.
-Over 89% of NARTS members surveyed sell gift cards or certificates.
-More than 37% extend shopping hours during the holiday season and many offer gift wrapping and layaways.
+More people are buying gift cards for family and friends, giving them a shopping spree at their favorite resale store.
+Most NARTS members sell gift cards and many extend shopping hours during the holiday season.

 Resale offers the same amenities consumers are used to seeing at department stores... except for the higher retail prices!
 Don't be surprised to find Santa visiting a local resale shop during one of their many holiday promotions which often include drawings, sales, evening shopping parties and benefits for local charities.
 However, what many people enjoy most is the fact that they are buying from a small shop, a local business that supports their community, and they get personal attention they do not receive at large chain stores.